mb010/mb010.github.io/_posts/2022-01-01-resources.md

 toc_icon: "fas fa-toilet-paper-slash"
 ---

-This is a non-exhaustive list of resources that I have found useful and you might as well!
+This is intended as a growing (non-exhaustive) list of resources that I have found useful and you might as well!

 # Deep Learning
 # Software Engineering